bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 2°
-- Clear
+- Mostly Clear
-- 85% humidity
+- 83% humidity
-- 4 mph wind
+- 3 mph wind
-- 7% cloud cover
+- 20% cloud cover
 - 56 AQI 🟨
 - About 10.2 inches of snow on the ground
 - 0.41 inches of snow and 0.02 inches of rain expected in the next 48 hours